AlanChi0/PRIMOJIS-First-Step/README.md

 # See people’s attitude about #Bitcoin and #Blockchain through Emojis
-This project is tried to replicate emoji data science tutorial on #Bitcoin and #Blockchain.
+This project is to replicate emoji data science tutorial on #Bitcoin and #Blockchain.

 # See output at:  http://qr.ae/TU8m1K